gmarty/scumm-nes/README.md

 - Italian
 - Spanish
 - Swedish
+- American English prototype (partial support)

-The Japanese version and the prototype are not supported.
+The Japanese version is not supported.

 ## What does it NOT do?